danguetta/danguetta.github.io/_pages/teaching.md

 * **Business Analytics 2** is a follow-on to Business Analytics that I designed and taught for the first time in the Fall of 2018; I designed [XLKitLearn](/xlkitlearn) in parallel, and use it extensively in the class.
 Within 6 months, this class grew to become a "staple elective" - I teach 6-7 sections of the class per year, and demand far outstrips supply.
 Latest syllabus here, and plenty of material available here.
 * **Analytics in Action** is a project-based class I teach with [Brett Martin](https://www.linkedin.com/in/brettlucasmartin).
 We bring groups of roughly 3 MBAs and 2 engineers together, and pair them with companies with whom they work on data-driven projects under our supervision.
 I give short vignettes on Data Science at the start of every lecture, but most of the class comprises office hours working on specific projects.
 Here is a matplotlib cheatsheet I produced for this class.
 * **The Analytics Advantage** is a class I coordinate, but do not teach in.
 The class focuses on how analytics have generated value in a broad range of industries.
 Each class is taught by a different faculty member with specific subject matter expertise and focuses on one specific industry and on how it has been transformed through the use of analytics.

+I also teach a number of executive education seminars on business analytics (the material for this class is a joint effort with my colleagues which prevents from more sharing it) and pricing (select material available here).

 I have TAed the following classes in the past
 * **Managerial Statistics** (Columbia) introduces students to the rudiments of frequentist statistics, including probability, normal distributions, confidence intervals and hypothesis tests.
 I prepared a number of "cheat sheets" for us in the course on [confidence intervals](/files/teaching/stats/CI.pdf), [hypothesis tests](/files/teaching/stats/HT.pdf), [understanding Excel's regression output](/files/teaching/stats/Reg.pdf), and [looking up t-values and z-values in statistical tables](/files/teaching/stats/Tables.pdf).